-Eric Hines, Ph.D., P.E., F.SEI directs the offshore wind energy graduate program at Tufts University, where he is a Professor of the Practice in structural engineering.
-He is President of Hines & Partners, LLC, a consulting firm specializing in offshore wind energy, structural design, and engineering creativity.
-Dr. Hines has over 20 years of experience engineering innovative infrastructure.
+Eric Hines, Ph.D., P.E. directs the offshore wind energy graduate program at Tufts University, where he is a Professor of the Practice and the Kentaro Tsutsumi Faculty Fellow in civil and environmental engineering.
+Dr. Hines has over 25 years of experience engineering innovative infrastructure.
 Major offshore wind related projects include: the Wind Technology Testing Center in Charlestown, MA; the New Bedford Marine Commerce Terminal; the Partnership for Offshore Wind Energy Research (POWER-US); Digital Twinning the Block Island Wind Farm; and Transmission Expansion Planning for U.S. Offshore Wind.
 He works at the technology/policy interface to develop systems-level design concepts and has received numerous awards for his work in industry-driven research.
 He studied engineering and public policy as an undergraduate at Princeton University and as a Fulbright Fellow in Germany.
 He holds an M.S. in applied mechanics and a Ph.D. in structural engineering from the University of California, San Diego.